 - Broken blower: A faulty motor or unbalanced fan might prevent airflow over the evaporator coil.

-When your AC freezes up, call on the NATE-certified technicians at Wesley Wood Service Experts to repair the trouble.
+When your AC freezes up, call on the ACE-certified technicians at Wesley Wood Service Experts to repair the trouble.
 We have a lot of experience helping homeowners check their air conditioners, and we’re certain we can get things running again quickly.
 Contact us at 484-401-7577 to book air conditioning repair in West Chester with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.